sanskrit/raw_etexts_english/blogs/manasataramgini/2016-07-22_turning-of-the-turkic-wheel-unmattabhisae1b983dhi-battles-won-battles-lost-and-march-of-marunmada.md

 +++
-title = "Turning of the Turkic wheel: unmattābhisaṃdhi, battles won, battles lost and march ofxa0marūnmāda"
+title = "Turning of the Turkic wheel: unmattābhisaṃdhi, battles won, battles lost and march of marūnmāda"

 +++
 When the Mamluqs controlled the rākṣasālaya-s of Mecca and Medina they